akvorado/akvorado/console/data/docs/02-configuration.md

   not supported)
 - `keep` tells how much time the routes sent from a terminated BMP connection should be kept
+- `rib-mode` gives a choice on how to handle the internal RIB. `memory` (the default) keeps only one copy of the RIB and lookups may be slightly since they are processed sequentially by a single routine. `performance` copy the live RIB to a read-only version from time to time (after `rib-idle-update-delay` when the RIB is not updated, no more than `rib-minimum-update-delay` but at least every `rib-maximum-update-delay`).
+With this mode, lookups can be processed in parallel but there are three copies of the RIB in memory (in the future, we may reduce this to two copies).
+With 1 million routes, a RIB is about 50 MB.

 If you are not interested in AS paths and communities, disabling them will decrease the memory usage of *Akvorado*, as well as the disk